LANL-Seismoacoustics/stochprop/doc/source/quickstart.rst

 | eofs/example_winter-zonal_winds.eofs    | EOFs for the zonal (east/west) winds                                                      |
 +-----------------------------------------+-------------------------------------------------------------------------------------------+

  * NOTE: the current implementation of *stochprop* saves the mean atmospheric structure using only the sound speed, winds, and density.
-Other output atmospheric data (samples, perturbations, etc.) are saved in the G2S 'zTuvdp' format with comlumns containing altitude, temperature, zonal wind, meridional wind, density, and pressure.
-The format information needed for the NCPAprop package is included in the file heaeder; however, if the mean atmospheric file is used in infraGA/GeoAc be sure to specify the column format: 'zcuvd'.
+Other output atmospheric data (samples, perturbations, etc.) are saved in the G2S 'zTuvdp' format with columns containing altitude, temperature, zonal wind, meridional wind, density, and pressure.
+The format information needed for the NCPAprop package is included in the file header; however, if the mean atmospheric file is used in infraGA/GeoAc be sure to specify the column format: 'zcuvd'.
 This might be changed in a future update.

 Similar analysis can be completed for the summer and spring/fall transition periods when the middle atmosphere waveguide dissipates: